GageGotya/GageGotya/README.md

 ---

-### 📫 Let’s Connect
+### 📫 Let's Connect
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-GageAyala-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/gage-ayala-0207b42ab/)
 📬 [Email Me](mailto:Gageatx95@gmail.com)
 💬 DM me if you want to team up for a CTF or just geek out over red team tactics.

 ---

-> “The quieter you become, the more you can hear.” – Ram Dass
+> "The quieter you become, the more you can hear." – Ram Dass
 > _Also a great tip for packet sniffing..._